amarasovic/interpretability-literature/README.md

 ## Evaluation critera and pitfalls of explanatory methods

+Camburu et al. [Make Up Your Mind!
+Adversarial Generation of Inconsistent Natural Language Explanations](https://arxiv.org/abs/1910.03065).
+In NeurIPS 2019 Workshop on Safety and Robustness in Decision Making.

 Heo et al. [Fooling Neural Network Interpretations via Adversarial Model Manipulation](https://arxiv.org/abs/1902.02041).
 In *NeurIPS 2019*.

 * Saliency interpretation methods can be fooled via adversarial model manipulation---a model finetuning step that aims to radically alter the explanation without hurting the accuracy of the original model.